middyjs/middy/packages/error-logger/README.md

 ## Options

-- `logger` function (defaults to `console.error`) - a logging function that is invoked with the current error as an argument.
+- `logger` (function) (default `console.error`) - a logging function that is invoked with the current error as an argument.
 You can pass `false` if you don't want the logging to happen.

 ## Sample usage